kadasz/kubectl-handy-cmd/README.md

-# kubectl-handy-cmd
+# My kubectl cheat sheet

-My kubectl cheat sheet
+List of kubectl commands which I've found useful for on a daily basis because may come in handy for sure.